IxsharpxI/webtest/README.md

 ## Website Content
 The Dockerfile actions automatically takes the files in the Template folder and copies them into /usr/share/nginx/html and the GitHub Actions builds the image out to docker hub.

 To host your own content, simply add your html files in the template folder as you normally would in /user/share/nginx/html.
+Also update your dockerhub login information and repo in the .github file.

 ## Nginx Conf
 Included is configuration of the nginx.conf file in the Conf folder.
 This too gets automatically added into the docker image.